matpap21/academygradebook-backend/README.md

 ### `Use Case`

-• The dean first adds the field of study
+• The dean first adds the field of study, \
-• Dean or lecturer adds a subject
+• Dean or lecturer adds a subject,\
-• Dean or lecturer creates a group of students
+• Dean or lecturer creates a group of students,\
-• Dean or lecturer adds grades to the student
+• Dean or lecturer adds grades to the student,\
-• The Dean or lecturer can view the student's grades
+• The Dean or lecturer can view the student's grades,\
 • The student can view his / her grades

 ### `Configuration`